RayssaFeitosa/PCmiRm/README.md

         6- File6 = Corregulation modules (with at least 2 miRs)

-The outputs for the second phase are:
+The outputs for the second and third phases are:

-Outputs:
+Final outputs:

 	1- Modules score (Which will rank the modules according to the amount of differentially expressed miRs and tissue-specific genes;
         2- List of miRs followed by "not DE" for not Differentially Expressed, "is UP" for Upregulated, and "is DOWN" for Downregulated;